-IORQ.
-Input/Output Request (input from CPU, active Low).
-IORQ is used in conjunction with B/A, C/D, CE, and RD to transfer commands and data between the CPU and the SIO.
-When CE, RD, and IORQ are all active, the channel selected by B/A transfers data to the CPU (a read operation).
-When CE and IORQ are active, but RD is inactive, the channel selected by B/A is written to by the CPU with either data or control information as specified by C/D. As mentioned previously, if IORQ and M1 are active simultaneously, the CPU is acknowledging an interrupt and the SIO automatically places its interrupt vector on the CPU data bus if it is the highest priority device requesting an interrupt.
+IORQ are all active, the channel selected by B/A transfers data to the CPU (a read operation).
+When CE and IORQ are active but RD is inactive, the channel selected by B/A is written to by the CPU with either data or control information as specified by C/D. If IORQ and M1 are active simultaneously, the rupted the Z80 CPU.

+CPU is acknowledging an interrupt and the SIO automatically places its interrupt vector on the CPU data bus if it is the highest priority device requesting an interrupt.

 M1.
-Machine Cycle One(input from Z80 CPU, active Low).
+Machine Cycle (Input from Z80 CPU, Active Low).
 When M1 is active and RD is also active, the Z80 CPU is fetching an instruction from memory; when M1 is active while IORQ is active, the SIO accepts M1 and IORQ as an interrupt acknowledge if the SIO is the highest priority device that has interrupted the Z80 CPU.

 RxCA, RxCB.
-Receiver Clocks (inputs).
+Receiver Clocks (Inputs).
 Receive data is sampled on the rising edge of RxC.
-The Receive Clocks may be 1, 16, 32, or 64 times the data rate in asynchronous modes.
+The Receive Clocks may be 1, 16, 32 or 64 times the data rate in asynchronous modes.
 These clocks may be driven by the Z80 CTC Counter Timer Circuit for programmable baud rate generation.
-Both inputs are Schmitt-trigger buffered; no noise level margin is specified.
+Both inputs are Schmitt-trigger buffered (no noise level margin is specified).

-In the Z80 SIO/0 bonding option, $\overline{\text{RxCB}}$ is bonded together with $\overline{\text{IxCB}}$.
+In the Z80 SIO-0 bonding option, RxCB is bonded together with TxCB.

-$\overline{\text{RD.}}$ Read Cycle Status (input from CPU, active Low).
-If $\overline{\text{RD}}$ is active, a memory or I/O read operation is in progress. $\overline{\text{RD}}$ is used with $\overline{\text{B/A}}$, $\overline{\text{CE}}$, and $\overline{\text{IORQ}}$ to transfer data from the SIO to the CPU.
+RD.
+Read Cycle Status (Input from CPU, Active Low).
+If RD is active, a memory or I/O read operation is in progress.
+RD is used with B/A, CE and IORQ to transfer data from the SIO to the CPU.

 RxDA, RxDB.
-Receive Data (inputs, active High).
+Receive Data (Inputs, Active High).
 Serial data at TTL levels.